 This method is recommended if you are looking for a free WordPress PayPal donation plugin.
 It is simpler but very limited in terms of what you can do.

-First, you need to install and activate the Donations via PayPal plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+First, you’ll need to install and activate the Donations via PayPal plugin.
+For more details, you can see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to the Settings » PayPal Donations page to create your donation button.
+Upon activation, you’ll want to go to the Settings » PayPal Donations page to create your donation button.

-Here, you need to enter your PayPal email address.
+Here, go ahead and enter your PayPal email address.
 This is the address you use to log in to PayPal.

-The donation currency will default to US dollars.
+You might notice that the donation currency is set to US dollars by default.
 To change this, simply select your preferred currency from the dropdown menu.

 You can optionally add a default amount, purpose, and reference for your PayPal donations.

-Once you are done, don’t forget to press the ‘Save Changes’ button to store your settings.
+Once you’re done, don’t forget to press the ‘Save Changes’ button to store your settings.

 Adding Your PayPal Donate Button to Your Website